Vibhanshusingh-001/ML-Powered_Cervical_Cancer_DEG_Profiling/DEG_analysis/readme.md

 The contrast matrix is applied to the fitted model, effectively comparing Cervical Cancer vs Normal.

+Purpose:
-Next, **Empirical Bayes moderation** is applied to improve variance estimates, especially useful for genes with low expression levels.
+**Empirical Bayes moderation** helps improve the statistical estimation of variances, especially for genes with low expression levels, where variance estimates tend to be unreliable.

-This step helps stabilize results and avoid overestimation of significance due to noise.
+* How It Works:
+Instead of relying solely on the sample variance for each gene, the method shrinks the gene-wise variances towards a common (global) value.
+This stabilizes the variance estimates and improves the accuracy of differential expression testing.
 ---

 ##  **5. Extract Top Differentially Expressed Genes**